The best sales to shop this weekend: AirPods Pro, Bio Bidet, Solo Stove and more | CNN Underscored

 - Still on the hunt for some outdoor furniture and decor to spruce up your backyard?
 The Home Depot has you covered with up to $100 off select patio furniture today.

-- Biossance bestsellers rarely go on sale, but today we’re seeing 30% off summer skincare essentials like mineral sunscreen and body oil.
+- Biossance bestsellers rarely go on sale, but today we’re seeing 30% off summer skin care essentials like mineral sunscreen and body oil.

-- Get out some of the toughest stains you have on your carpets, in your car, or on furniture now that the Bissell Little Green Portable Spot and Stain Cleaner is on sale for $89 at Walmart.
+- Get out some of the toughest stains you have on your carpets, in your car or on furniture now that the Bissell Little Green Portable Spot and Stain Cleaner is on sale for $89 at Walmart.

 - Save on surge-protecting power strips from Belkin now on Amazon, with select products up to 30% off.